 The thesis oral defense serves as the Comprehensive Examination for thesis students.
 The student's Thesis Committee serves as the Comprehensive Examination Committee and administers a written or oral exam.
-The Thesis preparation and review process are outlined in the English Department Graduate Student Handbook.
+The Thesis preparation and review process are outlined in the Graduate Studies in English Handbook.

-Option B: Literature Emphasis
+Option B: Literature Emphasis Portfolio Option

-Portfolio Option 36 hours
+30 11001 3

 Literary Criticism Requirement 3 hours

 Choose one of the following:

 ENG 806 Principles of Literary Criticism 3

 ENG 807 History of Literary Criticism 3

 Literature Requirements 12 hours

 6 Hours in Literature of the United State S

-6 Hours in Literature of England and the 9
+6 Hours in Literature of England and the ;

 Commonwealth

 Supporting Courses 8-21 hours

 18-21 hours of Electives

 Graduate Assistant Requirement 3 hours

 ENG 805 Teaching Composition 3

 required for all graduate assistants; mus t be taken at earliest

+opportunity